YixingHuang/PnP-for-Field-of-View-Extension/README.md

 The codes in this repository contains the [FBPConvNet](https://ieeexplore.ieee.org/document/7949028) and [Pix2pixGAN](https://arxiv.org/abs/1611.07004) for **artifact reduction using deep learning**.

-1. The FBPConvNet is fundamentally the U-Net architecture.
-Our implementation is modified from the [implementation of Jakeret](https://github.com/jakeret/tf_unet), which uses Tensorflow 1.X.
+1. The FBPConvNet is fundamentally the [U-Net](https://arxiv.org/abs/1505.04597) architecture.
+Our implementation is modified from the [implementation of Jakeret et al.](https://github.com/jakeret/tf_unet), which uses Tensorflow 1.
 The updated version with Tensorflow 2 can be found [here](https://github.com/jakeret/unet).